guide·intermediate·updated 2026-07-15·1–2 hours to set up your first automation

 │ ├── Competitor positioning.txt

-│ ├── Visual guidelines (no images—text instructions).txt
+│ ├── Visual guidelines (text instructions).txt

 │ └── KPI targets for 2026.xlsx